Boys hockey section finals week is here! | Strib Varsity

 Wednesday, Feb.
 25

-Ridder Arena, home of the University of Minnesota women’s hockey team, will be home to a battle of rivals when Wayzata meets Edina.
-Wayzata pulled off the upset of the postseason to date when it ended Rogers’ 13-game winning streak with a 5-2 victory in the Section 6, 2A semifinal Saturday.
+Ridder Arena, home to the Gophers women’s hockey team, will be home to a battle of rivals when Wayzata meets Edina.
+Wayzata pulled off the upset of the postseason to date when it ended Rogers’ 13-game winning streak with a 5-2 victory in the Class 2A, Section 6 semifinal Saturday.
 Goalie Ryan Pellinger held Rogers scoreless through two periods and stopped 44 of 46 shots on goal in the game.
 Next up for the Trojans is none other than Edina, which survived Holy Angels 3-2 in the section semifinals thanks to a Bode McConnell goal in overtime.
 With their 44 previous state tournament appearances and 15 state titles, the Hornets are the most decorated and polarizing team in the state.
 The teams have split a pair of games this season.
 Expect a vociferous gathering.
 Puck drops at 6 p.m.

 Other finals Thursday: